 Meal production can be operated by the municipality or by a purchased contractor.
 The National Food Agency issues recommendations for school meals; considering ingredients as well as time of serving, meal environment and how to involve students in the meal service.

-The official recommendations state that school lunches are to be a part of the education and that those pupils who eat lunch have better presuppositions to learn.
+The national guidelines for school meals state that school lunches are to be a part of the education and that those pupils who eat lunch have better presuppositions to learn.
+The guidelines also include recommendations for environmental sustainability that state that through conscious choices and reduced food waste, school meals can contribute to a reduced environmental impact and good conditions for both humans and animals.